bazingamofos/Rookie-Zork/README.md

 # Rookie-Zork

+## About the Developer
+This project was developed by an amateur 15-year-old as a final project for their computer applications course.
+It was their first project in programming, and they are very proud of it.

+##

 This is to meet the Internal Assessment requirements of ICSE 2018-2019 Computer Applications paper.
 This project is a Java application that generates a game for the user.

 ## Some aspects covered in this program are: